NAME: Supplier Diversity Office

 - Deactivate the application; and

-- Notify the applicant of the determination the deactivation of their application.
+- Notify the applicant of the determination of deactivation of their application.

 - Subsequent to deactivation the applicant firm may not reapply for certification for six (6) months.

-- If found complete, the Intake Specialist will notify the applicant that SDO received its application and that a Intake Specialist will contact the company.
-The application will be transferred to the Case Manager.
-The Case Manager will assign the file to a The Certification Specialist.
+- If found complete, the Intake Specialist will notify the applicant that SDO received its application and that the application will be assigned to a Certification Investigator.

-2. Upon receipt of a case, the Certification Specialist will notify the applicant of the assignment and conduct a desk audit of the application and its accompanying documents to determine the applicant's eligibility.
+2. Upon receipt of a case, the Certification Investigator will notify the applicant of the assignment and conduct a desk audit of the application and its accompanying documents to determine the applicant's eligibility.

-3. If the Certification Specialist determines that any additional documentation is required or further information as to specific issues pertaining to certification, the Certification Specialist will notify the applicant in writing of the specific documents needed and provide it two weeks to respond.
-The Certification Specialist may grant a one-time extension to an applicant, if requested or necessary at its discretion.
+3. If the Certification Investigator determines that any additional documentation is required or further information as to specific issues pertaining to certification, the Certification Investigator will notify the applicant in writing of the specific documents needed and provide it two weeks to respond.
+The Certification Investigator may grant a one-time extension to an applicant, if requested or necessary at its discretion.
 All requests for an extension must be in writing.

-4. The Certification Specialist will ensure the company:
+4. The Certification Investigator will ensure the company: